 Keresztelőszentpál / Kerelőszentpál

-Keresztelőszentpál (in Romanian: Sânpaul, in Gipsy: Sînpala) is located in Transylvania, now Romania.
-It is famous for its Castle-Palace built by the Haller family.
+Keresztelőszentpál (in Romanian: Sânpaul, in Gipsy: Sînpala) is located in Transylvania, it is in Romania.
+It is famous for its Castle Palace built by the Haller family.
 The place is just 19 km from Marosvásárhely (Tirgu Mures) towards Kolozsvár (Cluj, Klausenburg) but it is just 4 km from the other Haller Palace which is located in Marosugra (Ogra, Ugern).
 Unfortunately, this building in Keresztelőszentpál, unlike the other one is in very bad condition…

-Some of the survivors took themselves into the castle and when Báthory besieged it, the fort got destroyed.
-This battle enabled the future independence of the Transylvanian Principality and also made way to Báthory to the Polish throne.
+Some of the survivors took themselves into the castle and when Báthory besieged it, the fort was destroyed.
+This battle enabled the future independence of the Transylvanian Principality and also made way for Báthory to the Polish throne.
 Read my short dramatized writing about Báthory István, the plot takes place right after the battle of Keresztelőszentpál:

 Here is a video where you can see the Haller family’s castle at Kapjon and at Kerelőszentpál (1212): https://www.youtube.com/watch?v=wIpS5vXEGCw

 Dear Readers, I can only make this content available through small donations or by selling my books or T-shirts.